dr. M.P. (Maarten) Wolsink

 The most important key articles (Renew Energy 2000; Energ Policy 1996, 2007, 2012; Renew Sust Energ Reviews 2007, 2008 and 2012; LandscapeResearch 2018;Transactions IBG 2006; Land Use Policy 2010; 2016; J Env Plan Man 2009, 2010; Encyclopedia of Sustain Techn 2012, EIAReviews, 1988,2010) can be accessed directly through links at the "Key Publications and Research" page (link top of this page).
 Alternatively, all full texts of articles are available at "Research Gate". https://www.researchgate.net/profile/Maarten_Wolsink

 My academic education started with studying physics (University Groningen).
 This study was interrupted for 16 months waste of time in the army (1974-1975).
-At the physics department I became inspired by Pugwash conference ideas.
-I started following courses at the Peace Science Department ("Polemologisch Instituut") at Groningen University.
+At the physics department I became inspired by Pugwash conference ideas, and I started following courses at the Peace Science Department ("Polemologisch Instituut") at Groningen University.
 After those experiences I continued with reading Political Science at the University of Amsterdam.
-Educated with veritable respect for empirical research in the physics tradition, as well an inspiring short visit in 1977 in the US (UC Berkeley and State University, BowlingGreen, Ohio) I chose the specialization of Social Science Methods.
+Educated with veritable respect for empirical research in the physics tradition, as well an inspiring short visits in 1977 in the US (UC Berkeley and Ohio State University, BowlingGreen) I chose the specialization of Social Science Methods.
 During the 2nd phase of the study (after what at the time was called the 'kandidaats exam') I worked during my study for 3.5 years as research and education assistant in the Methodology department.
-Beside SocSci Methods, I followed a second major in Communication (with a 2nd thesis resulting in my 1st peer-reviewed publication in the unfamous journal Massacommunicatie, 1981)
+Beside SocSci Methods, I followed a second major in Communication Studies (with a 2nd thesis resulting in my 1st peer-reviewed publication in the late journal Massacommunicatie, 1981)